kojodoc/kojodoc.github.io/terms.md

    Example - *use* by a not-for-profit entity will be considered commercial if it violates clauses 1 or 2 above, while *use* by a for-profit entity will be considered non-commercial if it is in conformance with clauses 1 and 2 above.

-If you have questions about acceptable use of the Kojo Learning Material, please contact us at lalit@kogics.net.
+If you have questions about acceptable use of the Kojo Learning Material under the Creative Commons [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/), please contact us at lalit@kogics.net.